 Paul is a very seasoned traveler; he loves the sense of freedom and adventure that if gives as well as getting to experience a new culture and being exposed to different languages, smells, colours, sights, sounds, and people.
 He has done tours of Africa, South America, China and Turkey; has traveled the Inca Trail in Peru and the Lost World Trail in Venezuela.

 It was while on his travels in Durban that Paul met his wife Lee who was working in a Thai restaurant in Durban, Africa.

-They will be celebrating their twelfth wedding anniversary this November.
+Lee and Paul will be celebrating their twelfth wedding anniversary this November.
 In travel terms, Paul’s only regret is not having visited India because Lee would have found the poverty too much to bear.

 Paul has taken some magnificent photographs in the area of his second home which is just two hours from Bangkok, an hour’s drive from the River Kwai and half an hour from a former tiger sanctuary run by monks that he used to visit until it was shut down.
 His home is also near to a tourist attraction called the Rose Garden where he takes lots of photos and about half an hour away from a 600 acre park where he photographs lizards which are larger than him!
 He likens them to the Komodo dragon with its venomous bite loaded with toxins!
 I loved hearing the tale of his near miss!